pokepetter/ld44_life_is_currency/README.md

 Download the game here: https://ldjam.com/events/ludum-dare/44/value-of-life

-The build is for Windows, but to run it on Linux you can clone this repo and run main.py with Python. as long as you have the necessary modules installed.
+The build is for Windows, but to run it on Linux you can clone this repo and run main.py with Python.
+As long as you have the necessary modules installed.
 See Ursina repo for more info.